AriFordsham/GHCWiki/sebastian-and-simon.md

 # Done

+- !2192: Reflect tree structure of clauses and gaurds in the syntax we check.
+- #17270: `Origin` annotations should be consistent about TH
+  - Faintly related: #14838, #14899.
+Should we warn about TH?
+Probably guard it behind a flag.
+Off by default?
+SG thinks so.
+This code is generated potentially in another library by a different user.
+Also compiler performance
 - #17248, #17376, !1975: Get rid of the special case for `-XEmptyCase`.
 Fix handling of newtypes because of testsuite failures.
 Some ground work for proper non-void constraint handling.
 - #17357: Fix strictness of pattern synonyms.
 We came to the agreement that it's not worth the trouble and most useful pattern synonyms are strict anyway.